rainihelmstadter/rainihelmstadter/urban_greenspace.md

 Based on the results, depression rates in Chicago are not strongly linked to urban greenspace in Chicago.
 Visual inpection of the chloropleth plots does not reveal a clear linkage pattern.
 This is reinforced by the linear regression modeling and error chloropleth plot, both of which do not show a clear, strong relationship between greenspace and depression rates.
 There may be a few reasons for this.

 First, it's not clear that there is a mechanistic connection between greenspace and depression.
 As suggested by Yi et al. 2025, greenspace may help attenuate the symptoms of depression or other mental health disorders, but it isn't clearly able to solve depression.
 Thus, while greenspace may be helping residents manage, those diagnoses could still be in the CDC dataset.
-This differs from health counditions like asthma and heart disease, which may be directly impacted or alleviated by access to greenspace.
+This differs from health conditions like asthma and heart disease, which may be directly impacted or alleviated by access to greenspace.

 Second, the  link between depression and greenspace is not well-defined in the literature.
 While Yi et al. 2025 found a negative relationship between greenspace and depression rates, Kondo et al. 2018 found no significant link between greenspace and depression.
 BMy findings are more in line with Kondo et al. 2018, as there was not a clear link between the two.
 Further research is necessary to better understand this relationship; it's possible that Chicago is a bad example, and perhaps another city would provide different results.